Salford Lads' Club

 Salford Lads' Club is a recreational club in the Ordsall area of Salford, Greater Manchester, England.
-The club, on the corner of St. Ignatius Walk and Coronation Street, was established in 1903 as purpose-built club for boys, but today welcomes people of both sexes and organises different activities including sports, and creative and cultural exhibitions.
-The club also welcomes global visitors for tours on dedicated open days, with merchandise available to purchase to help it remain open.
+Located on the corner of St Ignatius Walk and Coronation Street, it was established in 1903 as purpose-built club for boys, but today welcomes people of both sexes and runs a range of activities including sport, and creative and cultural events.
+The club also receives visitors from around the world on dedicated open days, with merchandise sales helping to support its operation.

 The club was officially opened on 30 January 1904 by Robert Baden-Powell, who later founded the Scout movement.
-Former members include footballers Albert McPherson, Steve Fleet, Eddie Colman and Brian Doyle, Allan Clarke, lead singer of 1960s pop group The Hollies, and Graham Nash, guitarist, songwriter and singer with The Hollies who went on to form Crosby, Stills, Nash and Young.
+Former members include footballers Albert McPherson, Steve Fleet, Eddie Colman and Brian Doyle; Allan Clarke, lead singer of the 1960s pop group the Hollies; and Graham Nash, guitarist, songwriter and singer with the Hollies, who later formed Crosby, Stills, Nash and Young.

-The building gained listed status in 2003 as its tiled interior is virtually unchanged with original fittings and includes a boxing ring, snooker rooms and a gym with a viewing balcony.
-English Heritage said: "The building is thought to be the most complete example of this rare form of social provision to survive in England."
-In 2007, the Manchester Evening News reported that the building, which was used for the sleeve of The Smiths album The Queen Is Dead, came third in a nationwide hunt to find the most iconic buildings in the country.
+The building was listed at Grade II in 2003 for its largely unchanged tiled interior, original fittings and facilities, including a boxing ring, snooker rooms and a gym with a viewing balcony.
+English Heritage described it as "the most complete example of this rare form of social provision to survive in England."
+In 2007, the Manchester Evening News reported that the building, which appeared on the sleeve of the Smiths' album The Queen Is Dead, had placed third in a nationwide search for the country's most iconic buildings.
+Its status was upgraded to Grade II* on 19 June 2026.
+The upgrade reflected its rarity, the ambition of its design, and the high level of surviving original features.